 Next, its time to add the diamond to the center of each side of the table base.

-- Using wood glue and 2 1/2″ exterior wood screws (predrill with a countersink bit), attach four of the 17″ boards in a diamond shape into the center of each leg base.
+- Using wood glue and 2 1/2″ exterior wood screws (predrill with a countersink bit), attach four of the 17″ boards with the ends cut at 45 degrees, in a diamond shape into the center of each leg base.

 Now you can flip your table right side up!
 Here are some pics of my table prior to any finishing work: